chwag/Neurosim/Results.md

 ![Oscillations inside the ML model](pictures/oscillations.png)

 If some parameters of the system are changed, we can design a model containing a stable cycle as well as a stationary point.
 In such a model, it is possible to enter the stable cycle and exit it through a sudden impulse, ending in a stationary point. $`I_0`$ was set to 110.
-After about a third of the entire time interval, an impulse of 140 $`\muA`$ was applied for 1000 time steps.
+After about a third of the entire time interval, an impulse of 140 $`\mu A`$ was applied for 1000 time steps.
 This was enough to terminate the oscillations and enter the drawing-in radius of the stationary point.

 ![Termination of oscillations through sudden impulse, which ends in a black hole-like steady state](pictures/black_hole.png)